 Q: What I can do as a fine/creative arts student in order to prepare a strong application for the Marshall Scholarship?

 A: The Marshall Commission is always keen to select fine arts students.
-You should think carefully about the UK Institution you wish to study at, it must offer Masters level courses and be a recognised institution.
+You should think carefully about the UK Institution you wish to study at as it must offer Masters level courses and be a recognised institution.
 A strong application is one that demonstrates that the choice of institution has been carefully considered and justification given on why that particular place is the best for that course.

 Q: Is it possible for a student with only an undergrad degree to use a Marshall scholarship to work towards a medical degree?